 discharge | Direct imperative.
 Discharge to load or grid, optionally bounded by target and power. |

 idle | Pause charge and discharge.
-Battery sits. |
+The battery sits. |

 auto.balanced | Optimise for self-consumption.
 Charge when solar is plentiful, discharge when the home needs it. |